 Earlier on Friday, Nationalist Congress Party President Sharad Pawar said the Centre’s decision to hand over the inquiry to the National Investigation Agency was wrong.
 He also criticised the state government’s decision to back the move.

 Violence broke out between Dalits and Marathas in the village of Bhima Koregaon near Pune on January 1, 2018.
-This happened a day after an event in Pune called the Elgar Parishad was organised to commemorate the Battle of Bhima Koregaon in 1818 between the East India Company and the Peshwa faction of the Maratha Confederacy.
-One person died in violence during a bandh called by Dalit outfits the following day.
+This came a day after an event in Pune called the Elgar Parishad was organised to commemorate the Battle of Bhima Koregaon in 1818 in which the Dalit Mahar soldiers fighting for the British Army defeated the Brahmin Peshwa rulers of the Maratha empire.
+One person died in violence during a bandh called by Dalit outfits on January 2.

 Earlier in the day, the Bombay High Court refused to grant anticipatory bail to Navlakha and Teltumbde, but gave them four weeks to approach the Supreme Court.

 Corrections and clarifications: Two separate inquiries into the Bhima Koregaon violence are being conducted.
 Only the Elgar Parishad investigation has been handed over the National Investigation Agency.
 The article has been edited to make the distinction clear.